rishitc/UE18CS322-Big-Data-Mini-Project/README.md

 **Note points:**
 - "task": [] can only contain one task
 - task_family can only have 2 values "map_tasks" or "reduce_tasks"
-- job_id has to be and integer
+- job_id has to be an integer
-- Worker_id has to be and integer only
+- worker_id has to be an integer only
 - task_id has to be a string